 Goulding's is more than a lodge, and also exists as a community first founded in 1920.
 The Gouldings built a trading post here to conduct business with the local Navajo Indians, but during the Great Depression trade slowed and, in a desperate attempt to bring relief to the Navajo people and themselves, Harry and Mike Goulding headed out to Hollywood in search of a solution.
 By luck and perseverance, they met John Ford and convinced him Monument Valley would be the perfect location for a film and the next month, 'Stagecoach' became the first of nine classic films the crew filmed in the Valley, with the Navajo locals billed as extras and even stars.

-Whereas other properties may offer fancier facilities, Goulding's has an impressive heritage, a fascinating museum run from the old Trading Post (funds go towards education for the Navajo community), a quirky movie theatre showing John Ford and John Wayne Westerns filmed in the valley, and restaurant and shopping facilities run by the local Navajo community which, together, make it a unique and memorable stop on your American road trip.
+Whereas other properties may offer fancier facilities, Goulding's has an impressive heritage, a fascinating museum run from the old Trading Post (funds go towards education for the Navajo community), a quirky movie theater showing John Ford and John Wayne Westerns filmed in the valley, and restaurant and shopping facilities run by the local Navajo community which, together, make it a unique and memorable stop on your American road trip.

 The 62 lodges at Gouldings Lodge have private balconies offering views of Monument valley - everywhere you look, there is dramatic scenery to be seen.
 The rooms themselves are simple but cosy and have flat screen televisions, a DVD player, a mini refrigerator, a coffee maker and individual climate control.
 The Lodge also has a handful of private casitas dotted around the property with two or three bedrooms available on an adhoc basis.

 The dining room at Goulding's Lodge is a typical diner but affords panoramic views of Monument Valley, best enjoyed whilst tucking into hearty Navajo and American South Western inspired cuisine.
 Due to Navajo regulations, it is worth noting that the reserve does not allow alcohol to be served.